React JS 100 MCQ

 Question 16: What is event delegation in React?

-B. Handling events on the parent component instead of individual child elements
+Correct Answer: B. Event delegation in React refers to handling events on the parent component rather than individual child elements.

 Question 17: Which of the following is the correct way to handle an event in React?